99 Quotes About Emotional Abuse for the Woman Who Keeps Wondering If It’s Really That Bad

 Why These Words Matter for the Driven Woman

-In my work with driven, ambitious women — over 15,000 clinical hours — I’ve seen how the right words at the right moment can crack open something that years of intellectualizing couldn’t reach.
+I’ve worked with driven women recovering from emotional abuse across more than 15,000 clinical hours, and here’s what I keep seeing: the right words at the right moment can crack open something that years of intellectualizing couldn’t reach.
 Not because quotes are magic.
 Because the nervous system responds to resonance before it responds to reason.
-When a woman reads a line that names her experience with precision she’s never encountered, something shifts — not in her mind, but in her body.
+When a woman reads a line that names her experience with a precision she’s never encountered, something shifts, and not in her mind.
+In her body.
 The tight chest loosens.
 The held breath releases.
 The tears she’s been rationing for months finally find their way out.

-Stephen Porges, PhD, neuroscientist at Indiana University and developer of Polyvagal Theory, describes how the human nervous system is wired to detect safety and danger through cues that operate below conscious awareness.
-Words can function as one of those cues — a quote that says “you are not too much” can reach a part of the nervous system that no amount of self-talk has been able to access.
-(PMID: 7652107) (PMID: 7652107)
+I recently found myself returning to the work of Stephen Porges, PhD, Distinguished University Scientist at the Kinsey Institute, Indiana University and developer of Polyvagal Theory.
+Porges describes how the human nervous system is wired to detect safety and danger through cues that operate below conscious awareness, and words can function as one of those cues.
+A quote that says “you’re not too much” can reach a part of the nervous system that no amount of self-talk has been able to access on its own.

 The 99 Quotes